erikkvale/eir/docs/index.md

 Here’s what has been implemented so far:

-???+ bug
+???+ bug "Known Issue or Clarification"

-    No explicit relationship between patient and observation tables exists as interpreted from the assessment write-up.
-Single zip code (02718) and patient id (1419) were specified.
-Would like to clarify on review and may submit changes on another branch in prep for what I would assume should be related and so a patient's observations can be retrieved via foreign key.
+    No explicit relationship between patient and observation tables exists as interpreted from the assessment descrtipion write-up.
+Single zip code (02718) and patient id (1419) were specified in examples.
+Would like to clarify on review, please see this related PR as implementing this relationship: [PR #4](https://github.com/erikkvale/eir/pull/4)

 - **Containerized Deployment**
   ✅ Configured Docker Compose for deploying the FastAPI app and PostgreSQL database.